codelamb/modest/README.md

 ``` toml
 cloudinary_base_url = "https://res.cloudinary.com/geri-darbai/image/upload/"
 ```
-And then can use this shortcode to insert link to picture into markdown with link to specific picture:
+And then you can use this shortcode to insert link to picture into markdown with link to specific picture:
 ``` HTML
 {{<cloudinary src="cloudinary-folder/name-of-picture.jpg" max-width="30em" alt="Alternative text" title="Picture title" attrlink="https://example.com">}}
 ```